yunks128/sounder-sips-application/README.rst

 Requirements
 ------------

 In order to use this repository you will need access to the `Sounder SIPS Github Organization <https://github.jpl.nasa.gov/SIPS/>`_ on the JPL Enterprise server.
 This repository pulls in this repository as a Git submodule.
+The Git LFS module must be installed in order for binary files to be correctly download.
 Additionally you will need access to Docker and Docker Compose.
 See the **Static Files** section for information on obtaining the necessary static files.

 Building
 --------